 A column can be called as a primary key of its table if it uniquely identifies each tuple (row) in that table.
 It enforces integrity constraints to the table.
 Only one primary key is allowed in a table.
 The primary key does not accept the duplicate and NULL values.
 The primary key is chosen with care where the changes can occur in a seldom manner, means that a primary key in a table changes very rarely.

-Let’s understand the concept of primary key with the help of a table.
+Let’s understand the notion of primary key with the help of a table.
 Here we are creating a table named as Student table, which has attributes such as Roll_number, Name, Batch, Phone_number, Citizen_ID.In the given example, the attribute roll number can never have identical and NULL value, because every student enrolled in a university with a unique Roll_number.
 No two students can have same Roll_number, and each row in a table is uniquely identified with students’ roll number.
 So, we can make Roll_number attribute as a primary key in this particular case.

 Definition of Unique key